top of page

 q

 'q' exits paged views like less or man.
 If you ever feel stuck, try pressing it.
+Very often 'ctrl+c' will do the same thing.

 Example